markproy/bird-classification-workshop/lab1-image-prep.md

 ## Package the images

-Run script that invokes im2rec to create packaged RecordIO files.
+Run script that invokes `im2rec` to create packaged RecordIO files.

 ## Upload the packaged images to S3

-Create an S3 bucket - 'deeplens-sagemaker-20181128-test1'.
+Create an S3 bucket - `deeplens-sagemaker-20181128-test1`.

-Create a 'train' folder for the train.rec, and a 'validation' folder for the val.rec file.
+Create a `train` folder for the `train.rec`, and a `validation` folder for the `val.rec` file.

-Use 'aws s3 cp ...' or multi-part upload from Python script or from s3 console.
+Use `aws s3 cp ...` or multi-part upload from Python script or from s3 console.